 Do massage therapists have a Code of Ethics?
 Yes, massage therapists adhere to the following code: -We provide the best quality care to any one that seeks our professional help. -We accept all clients without discrimination. -We acknowledge the confidential nature of the professional relationship with a client and respect each client's right to privacy. -We practice only the modalities in which we have been professionally trained and certified. -We in no way participate or engage in any type of sexual activities with our client. -We maintain a safe, clean and professional environment.

 Are there different techniques in massage?
 Yes, there are many different types of massage techniques.
 Since beginning our practice in 1990 we have worked with thousands of clients and have learned what works best is to check in with you each session and agree on a plan to get the results that you want.
 This challenges us to continue to seek out new trainings in order to assist you and your body toward wholeness.
-See Our Training section for more information
+See Why Experience Matters section for more information

 How much of my body will be massaged?
 When the client is seeking treatment for a specific injury or condition, the entire session may focus on a single area.
 There may also be a need to treat body areas that are adversely affected by injuries, such as when a sprained ankle causes the opposite leg to bear all the body's weight and stress of walking.
 For relaxation massages, the client and therapist should discuss and agree upon the areas to be massaged.
 A "full body massage" usually includes the back, neck, shoulders, arms, hands, legs, feet, face, chest (above breasts for women), abdomen and hips.
 If being massaged in certain areas causes you to feel uncomfortable, you should inform your therapist and they will adjust the massage accordingly.
 You should never accept a touch that feels wrong in any way or feel pressured to offer an explanation for such sensitivity.

 Can I bring someone along?
-Contact your therapist in advance to determine if it is fully acceptable to bring someone else with you.
+Contact your therapist in advance to determine if it is acceptable to bring someone else with you.
 The person may be in the room during your treatment or may wait outside the room.
 In order to assure that you receive the full benefit and relaxation from your treatment, the person present must remain quiet and unobtrusive during your treatment.
-Children are usually not permitted as guests.
+Children are welcome if they can remain quite during the session.

 What studies have been done on massage therapy?
 Massage has been studied for its use with premature infants, adults who have recently experienced a heart attack or stroke, athletes who desire to increase their athletic performance and shorten recuperation time, victims of sexual abuse, grieving patients and those who have lost limbs or experience unusual pains.
 Currently, the effects of massage are being studied for its use in family relations and in dealing with the separation felt when children become teenagers.

 Do I need to take my clothes off?
-For most types of massage therapy, the answer is usually yes, with Shiatsu being the exception to this rule.
-However, the amount of clothing you need to remove depends largely on the extent of the treatment you are receiving.
-For full body treatments, you should undress down to your pants at least, but most clients opt to remove all their clothes.
-Since no two therapists are alike, it is best to ask during the consultation what is preferred.
-You should be covered with towels or sheets, so the only parts showing are the parts being treated.
+For most types of massage therapy, the answer is usually yes.
+With modalities like CranioSacral Therapy and Energy Healing clothes can remain on, but loose fitting clothing is recommended.
+However, the amount of clothing you need to remove depends largely on the extent of the treatment you are receiving and your comfort level.
+For full body treatments, many undress down to their under pants at least, but most clients opt to remove all their clothes.
+If you are unsure, feel free to ask during your session what is preferred.
+You will be covered with sheets, so the only parts showing are the parts being treated.
 This helps you to relax and helps to keep you warm.
 Home Page

 By filling out the contact information form you will receive FREE access to a link for Self-Care Videos.
 You will also receive notices of discounts, promotions, and announcements regarding free talks and classes we are giving in our community.